 It’s hard to deny the allure of keeping a monkey as a pet.
-In television shows and movies, it always looks so cool!
+In television shows and movies, it always looks so cool, so you may be wondering about the best monkeys for pets.
 But the reality of keeping a primate as a pet is in stark contrast to the way you probably imagine it.
 These creatures require outrageous amounts of care and space and many species can become aggressive or violent, even after years of peaceful cohabitation.

 Still, many people keep monkeys and other primates as pets.
-In fact, in the US alone, it’s estimated that there are approximately 15,000 primates currently being kept as pets.
-Of course, with more than 330 different monkey species to pick from, there are bound to be some that make better pets than others.
-If you won’t be talked out of a pet primate, then these eight breeds are the ones that you should be considering.
+In fact, in the US alone, it’s estimated that there are approximately 15,000 primates currently being kept as pets.1 Of course, with more than 330 different monkey species to pick from, there may be some that make better pets than others.
+However, adopting a pet monkey isn’t advised.
+In this article, we’ll explore this concept further.

 When it comes to keeping pets, certain animals reign supreme.
 Dogs, cats, birds, and goldfish tend to be the most common pets for a variety of reasons.
 These animals are easy to care for, generally docile, and have been domesticated for long enough to present traits that make them good companion pets.

 You also have to consider a primate’s behavior.
 There have been primates that were kept as pets for many years without incident who suddenly had a change of heart and became violent.
+As monkeys mature, their demeanor and behavior can suddenly change, and they even become violent.
 One woman even had her face and hands ripped off by a chimp that had long been kept as a pet by her close friend.

 Another deterrent to keeping a monkey as a pet is the outrageous cost associated with purchasing and keeping a primate.
 Some monkeys aren’t too pricey, such as capuchins, which can be purchased for less than $10,000.
 Not cheap by any means, but some show-quality canines can cost as much.
 Start looking at bigger primates though and the price climbs exponentially.
 A chimpanzee, for example, will set you back about $70,000, which is a pretty hefty investment for a pet.